ni/nimble/packages/nimble-components/src/breadcrumb/breadcrumb.spec.md

     - (Maybe) Showcase a non-default font, font size, and separator
 - Globalization:
     - FAST breadcrumb handles reversing items in RTL mode
-    - Since we plan to use an icon for the separator, we can add styles to mirror/rotate it in RTL mode (using FAST's `DirectionalStyleSheetBehavior`)
+    - Since we plan to use an icon for the separator, we can add styles to mirror/rotate it in RTL mode (using FAST's `DirectionalStyleSheetBehavior`).
+We can also swap the icon out entirely in RTL mode by specifying 2 icons in the template, and hide/show them based on the directionality.
+    - If needed, clients with custom separators can also hide/show them in RTL mode with styles using the `:dir()` pseudoclass.
 - Tooling: N/A
 - Security: No additional concerns/ requirements.
 Clients can use all the normal anchor properties if desired (i.e. `rel`).
 - Accessibility: Template uses `<a>` when href is set, giving us standard link behavior (can be tabbed to, link navigation if Enter/Space pressed)